-I, , case number:

-(Please print you r name) (Print you case #)

-trustee, to transfer from my account the

-lerstand that I am responsible for making

-erms of my confirmed plan.
-I understand

-• - oility to make sure that funds suffice at least 48 hours prior to the due date at least 48 hours prior to the due date. cient to cover the plan payment will be ate that I have selected below.

-I am requesting that th ne funds to make my plan payment be withdrawn from my account with the

-following institution,

-(Print name of bank, savings and loan, or credit union)

-I understand that each month a withdrawal will occur on ((select one of the following dates:)

-the 20 th of each month;

-the 25 th of each month;

-the end of each month.

-ay after the date you select above.
-For de the first business day of the following

-Office of Amrane Cohen, chapter actually transferred from my bank to 13 trustee, will only be responsible for a his bank.

-Date: Debtor's signature:

-Co-debtor signature:

-(Attach a copy of a c stick) heck marked "void" on the signatu are line here using scotch tape or a glue
+I, , case number: (Please print your name) (Print you case #) hereby authorize the office of Amrane Cohen, chap ter 13 trustee, to transfer from my account the funds necessary to cover the monthly plan payn nent.
+I understand that I am responsible for making my monthly payment to the chapter 13 tru stee under the terms of my confirmed plan.
+I understand that it is my responsibility to make sure that funds sufficient to cover the plan payment will be available every month at least 48 l nours prior to the due date that I have selected below.
+I am requesting that the funds to make my plan pay ment be withdrawn from my account with the I am requesting that the funds to make my plan pay ment be withdrawn from my account with the following institution, · · · · · · · · · · · · · · · · · · · gs and loan, or credit union) I understand that each month a withdrawal will occ ur on (select one of the following dates:) the 20 th of each month; the 25 th of each month; the end of each month.
+I understand that the Office of Amrane Cohen, ch napter 13 trustee, will only be responsible for accounting for funds actually transferred from my b Date: Debtor's signature: Co-debtor signature: (Attach a copy of a check marked "void" on the s ignature line here using scotch tape or a glue stick)